 Below, we have listed our most trusted VPN services for torrenting and downloading, as well as ways to try out their top tier service free of charge.

-ExpressVPN is a top tier VPN service and our number-one choice when it comes to torrenting.
+ExpressVPN is a top tier VPN service.
 True to its namesake, ExpressVPN delivers one of the fastest networks in the industry, consisting of well over 3,000 servers in 94 countries worldwide.
 This ensures you’ll virtually always have the ability to pick a faster server whenever you experience slowdown.
 There’s even a handy speed test built into the software to help you compare your options at a glance.
 In addition, ExpressVPN places absolutely no limitations on bandwidth, speed, or server switching.
 This makes it ideal for tasks like torrenting, where performance matters, especially when downloading larger files.
 Most importantly, the provider has no restrictions on P2P networks or torrents, meaning it’s perfect for regular use and you can enjoy fast downloads without worrying about running out of bandwidth.

 In terms of usability, ExpressVPN offers single-click configuration so easy, anyone can use it right out of the box.
 You have the option to connect up to three devices at the same time, so you can torrent files on the go, too.
 Furthermore, the service has dedicated apps available for all major operating systems and devices, including Windows, Mac, Android, iOS, and even PlayStation and Xbox.